Essential Info for Argentina

 Main languages: The official language of Argentina is Spanish.
 English is spoken widely in large cities and tourist centres.

 Major religions: The most common religion in Argentina is Roman Catholicism (more than 70 percent), but religious freedom is guaranteed by the country’s constitution and expats will be able to practice their religion in peace.

 Electricity: 220 volts, 50Hz.
 Old buildings use two-pin, round-pronged plugs, whereas newer buildings use three-pin, flat-pronged plugs.

-International calling code: +54 plus relevant area code.
-Buenos Aires is (0)11
+International calling code: +54

 Internet domain: .ar

-Money: The official currency of Argentina is the peso (ARS), which is divided into 100 cents.
+Money: The official currency is the Argentine peso (ARS), which is divided into 100 cents.
 Most expats do not open bank accounts in Argentina, opting rather for offshore accounts.
 This is because as confidence in Argentine banks remains low and there is often excessive paperwork.
 There are many ATMs in and around Argentina’s larger cities.

 Emergency numbers: 101 (police), 107 (ambulance), 100 (fire)

 Transport and driving: Argentina has an extensive road network that spans the entire country.
 Most areas of Argentina are covered by a comprehensive public transport system, particularly in and around the country’s large cities.
 Vehicles in Argentina drive on the right side of the road.